 They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

-The course “Writing, Thinking, Analysis, Interpretation” was conducted at the University of Tyumen.
-Shortly thereafter, the Harvard professor shared his impressions of Russian students.
+The Tyumen University conducted a course “Writing, Thinking, Analysis, Interpretation.”
+Shortly after this, a Harvard professor shared his impressions of Russian students.
 Lyudmila Prima talks about this on her page in Facebook.

 Photo: Shutterstock